jolicode/castor/doc/04-arguments.md

-# Command arguments
+# Task arguments

-When creating a function that will be used as a command, all the parameters of the function will be used as arguments or options of the command:
+When creating a function that will be used as a task, all the parameters of the function will be used as arguments or options:

 ```php
 use Castor\Attribute\AsTask;